BND Hamburger Icon

 9. End on time.

-Respecting everyone’s time is essential.
+Respecting everyone’s time is essential, especially when you’ve only got so many employees and each has their hands pretty full.
 Keep your remarks to a minimum to get through the agenda and avoid exceeding the allotted time.
 According to Blake, not ending conference calls on time is viewed as disrespectful.
 “It affects productivity and can make you come across as a poor time manager,” Blake said.

 10. Summarize action items.

-Toward the end of the call, the host should summarize the assignments, tasks or other action items that team members have accepted during the call.
-This helps participants understand what they are expected to do after the call ends.
+Toward the end of the call, you should summarize the assignments, tasks or other action items that team members have accepted during the call.
+This helps your team understand what they are expected to do after the call ends.

 TipTip